sameer-manek/nodeBP/readme.md

 ### installation

-clone the project and run `npm install` in terminal / cmd (in root project directory)
+clone the project and run `npm install` to install all the dependencies

-after the installation is complete move to execution part

 ### Execution